grafana/agent/docs/sources/flow/reference/components/otelcol.connector.spanmetrics.md

    {{< /collapse >}}

 1. `otelcol.connector.spanmetrics` will preserve the incoming `service.name` and `k8s.pod.name` resource attributes by attaching them to the output metrics resource.
+   Only one metric resource will be created, because both span resources have identical resource attributes.
    {{< collapse title="Example JSON of one outgoing metric resource." >}}

    ```json